Mohadu67/NutriForm-Vite/frontend/README.md

 # NutriForm Project

 ## Description
-NutriForm is a comprehensive nutrition and fitness management application designed to help users achieve their health goals.
-It consists of a modern frontend interface and a robust backend API, working together to provide calorie calculation, meal planning, exercise tracking, and progress monitoring.
-NutriForm aims to promote a healthier lifestyle through personalized tools and analytics.
+NutriForm currently offers IMC and calorie calculators with a clean and user-friendly interface.
+It includes a dynamic exercise selection flow allowing users to choose exercise type, equipment, muscle group, and specific exercises.
+The app features exercise cards with popup details and a progress stepper to guide users through the process.
+The UI is styled using CSS modules with a mobile-first approach.

 ## Tech Stack

 ### Frontend
 - React
 - Vite
-- Tailwind CSS
+- CSS Modules
 - Axios

 ### Backend
-- Node.js
+- Node.js (planned)
-- Express
+- Express (planned)
-- MongoDB
+- MongoDB (planned)
-- Mongoose
+- Mongoose (planned)
-- JWT for authentication
+- JWT for authentication (planned)

 ## Features
-- Calorie calculation based on user input
+- IMC and calorie calculators with a clean UI
-- Meal planning with nutritional breakdown
+- Dynamic exercise choice flow with steps (type, equipment, muscle, exercises)
-- Exercise tracking system with progress monitoring
+- Exercise cards with popup details
-- User authentication and secure data management
+- Progress stepper to guide the user
-- Responsive and intuitive UI for seamless user experience
+- CSS modules for mobile-first design

 ## Installation